Everything You Need to Know About Pekin Ducks

 What Are Pekin Breeding Habits?

-The mating ritual of a breeding duck can be hard to watch, it helps to make sure the girls are happy.
-5 girls get 1 boy, too many boys make the males aggressive and the hurt the hens.
+The mating ritual of a breeding duck can be hard to watch; it helps to make sure the girls are happy.
+Five girls get one boy, too many boys make the males aggressive, and then they will hurt the hens.
 A small pool of water makes this experience much more desirable for the little ladies.

 Since Pekins are descendants of the mallard duck, they can breed with just about any domestic duck in the world.
 I love watching baby ducks run around the yard and am always excited to see what new type of bird or eggs I will get!
 If you intend on breeding show quality birds keep in mind that you must be prepared to cull the flock of the young ducks at an early age.